NICE process and methods

 2.1.3

 For new technology appraisals and highly specialised technologies guidance, scoping normally takes place during (and is used in) topic selection.
-For new medical technologies and diagnostics guidance, scoping takes place after topic selection and the evaluation follows immediately after.
+For new medical technologies and diagnostics guidance, scoping takes place after topic prioritisation and the evaluation follows immediately after.

 2.1.4